IDRC-IDRA FAQs

 How much time must I spend in the field?

-If you are selected for an award, you have up to 12 months to start your field research from the date of the award agreement.
+If you are selected for an award, you must start your field research by August 1, 2025, and complete your field research by March 1, 2026.
 You must plan to spend a minimum of 10 consecutive weeks in the field.
 When your research involves more than one developing country or region, you must plan to spend a minimum of five consecutive weeks in the field in each region.

 I would like to start my field research before the awards are announced.
 Is this possible?